On 9th December 2017 it became law in Australia that two people could marry regardless of gender. Love and equality finally prevailed.

 Several more emails arrived from Births, Deaths and Marriages.
 They wished to offer a free registered marriage certificate and what’s more they would do it immediately.
 This is a process that usually takes weeks.
 I was so delighted by their care and understanding that I offered to hand deliver the papers to the Brisbane office first thing Monday morning, to help out the process.
 They made a better suggestion, and we made a plan.

 I phoned a colleague and asked if she’d be willing to be photographer at this special event in a couple of hours.
 I knew she’d say yes.
+Thanks to Marion Jonkers for the professional photos of this auspicious day.

 A garden lovingly created by Jo and Jill as a shared passion, provided the perfect setting for a wedding; beds of herbs, flowers, rock seats and wooden doorways.
 Jo’s namesake rose was in bloom.
 The herbs were fragrant.
 Everything looked divine for their wedding.